Official advice for New Zealanders living and travelling overseas

 Crime

 Petty crime such as bag and mobile phone snatching, pickpocketing and mugging is common, especially in urban centers, tourist locations and on public transport.
 Thieves sometimes impersonate undercover police officers.
 We advise New Zealanders to be alert to their surroundings at all times and take steps to safeguard their personal belongings.
-Vehicle theft and theft from parked vehicles are known to occur.
+Vehicle theft and theft from parked vehicles are known to occur, particularly in tourist areas and roadside rest areas.
 Knife-related crime and drink and drug-spiking is prevalent across the United Kingdom and can lead to sexual assault.
 The Met Police has advice on personal safety.

 Only use licensed taxi or transport services.
 There have been reports of travellers being sexually assaulted and mugged in unlicensed taxis and minicabs.
 Transport for London maintains a website with additional information on how to travel safer within London.

 Beware of ATM and credit card fraud.
 Avoid using ATMs that look temporary in structure or location, and only use ATMs in well-lit public areas or inside banks.
+When using ATMs and credit cards, keep your card in sight, conceal your PIN and check your bank statements.
 Visit Action Fraud for more information about fraud and cybercrime in the United Kingdom.

 Civil Unrest

 We recommend you avoid all protests and demonstrations as civil disorder can quickly escalate and result in property damage and violence.
+They can also lead to disruptions to traffic and public transportation.
 Keep aware of your surroundings and monitor media to keep up to date with any developments.
+Expect an increased security force presence in areas where demonstrations are taking place.
+Follow the instructions of local authorities.

 General Travel Advice